-Cardialysis offers Sponsors the full package of safety services needed and required for their trial.
-The Safety Team at Cardialysis is highly experienced, having processed ten thousands of adverse event reports from clinical trials with medicinal products, from clinical trials with devices and from treatment strategy trials.
-The Safety Team is highly flexible, which means they can work with Sponsor owned systems and procedures, or Cardialysis systems and procedures.
+Cardialysis offers Sponsors the full package of safety services needed and required for their clinical studies.
+The Safety Team at Cardialysis is highly experienced, having processed ten thousands of adverse event reports from clinical studies with medicinal products, with devices, and from treatment strategy studies.
+This includes both industry sponsored studies and investigator initiated studies.
+The Safety Team is highly flexible, which means or Cardialysis systems and procedures they can work with Sponsor owned systems and procedures.
 The Safety Team is unique in their knowledge of the cardiology field, which ensures high quality data and fewer queries.
-The Cardialysis Safety Team collaborates closely with all other departments at Cardialysis involved in the trial, such as the Data Management department, (local) monitors, Statistics, Medical Affairs and the Data Safety Monitoring Board (DSMB).
-This ensures efficiency throughout the duration of the trial and allows the Safety Team to be able to provide Sponsors with frequent data outputs to facilitate oversight of patient safety.
+They collaborate closely with all other functions at Cardialysis involved in the study, such as the Data Management department, (local) monitors, Statistics, Medical Department and the Data Safety Monitoring Boards (DSMBs).
+This ensures efficiency throughout the duration of the study and allows the Safety Team to be able to provide Sponsors with frequent data outputs enabling the legally required Sponsor oversight of patient safety.

-Serious Adverse Event Processing and Reporting
+Adverse Event Processing and Reporting

 Data Safety Monitoring Board (DSMB)

-Clinical Event Adjudication
+Clinical Endpoint Adjudication